teaguestockwell/fullstack-template/README.md

 npx prisma generate
 ```

-- create the development database
+- create the development database, and run the seeds to populate it

 ```sh
 npm run docker:db:up